pavel-a/stm32h7_eth_rework/README.txt

-STM32H7 Ethernet driver REWORK WIP
+STM32H7 Ethernet driver split POC
+Example how the H7 ETH driver separation to "core" and "middleware" may look

+Based on ST Cube library examples with LwIP

+WIP

 *************
 * stm32h7xx_eth_conf.h is a new config file that replaces ethernet section in stm32h7xx_hal_conf.h
 * stm32h7xx_hal_eth.c renamed to stm32h7xx_eth.c , all descriptor related code moved out